Interfaith Worker Justice: Health and safety

 Millions of individuals in the workforce are working at jobs where they are not guaranteed a safe and healthy work environment.

 Immigrants (especially Latino immigrants), low-literacy workers, young workers and low-wage workers are particularly vulnerable to unsafe and unhealthy working conditions.
 Through grants from NIOSH, the Public Welfare Foundation, and OSHA's Susan Harwood program, Interfaith Worker Justice and members of its national worker center network were rapidly expanding their health and safety work, doing outreach, training, and organizing of workers.

 Right to organize

-Interfaith Worker Justice was dedicated to educating, organizing and calling people of faith to stand with worker unions so their voices are heard.
+Interfaith Worker Justice was dedicated to educating, organizing and calling people of faith to stand with workers unions so their voices are heard.

 The organization recognized the accomplishments of unions such as the eight-hour workday, social security, anti–child labor laws and the minimum wage and seeks to advance their interests, as they have proven to be the best way for workers to get fair treatment.